elixirchat/elixirchat-js-sdk/README.md

 // Subscribe to new messages from your customer support agent elixirChat.onMessage((message) => {
-  console.log(message.text, message.replyByMessageId); // a new reply from your customer support agent console.log(message.sender.firstName, message.sender.lastName);  // your customer support agent's name
+  console.log(message.text, message.responseToMessage); // a new reply from your customer support agent console.log(message.sender.firstName, message.sender.lastName);  // your customer support agent's name
 });